Anal Verge Fissures

 Diagnostic Tests

-1. Physical Examination: Initial assessment by a doctor.
+1. Physical Examination: Initial by a doctor.

 2. Anoscopy: A small camera is used to inspect the anal canal.

-3. Sigmoidoscopy: Examines the rectum and lower colon.
+3. Sigmoidoscopy: Examines the and lower .

 5. Digital Rectal Exam: A doctor checks for abnormalities.